Margaret, Marchioness of Namur: Marchioness of Namur

 Margaret became Marchioness of Namur after the death of her brother Henry II, Marquis of Namur in 1229, who had succeeded another brother, Philip II.
 Their grandfather had received the county as an inheritance as a nephew of Henry IV, Count of Luxembourg (Henry I of Namur).
 Margaret and her husband Henry I of Vianden (Henry III of Namur) ruled Namur until 1237, when they had to transfer Namur to Margaret's brother Baldwin II of Courtenay.

 Henry and Margaret continued ruling Vianden.
 Henry V, Count of Luxembourg (1216–1281), maternal grandson of Henry IV, Count of Luxembourg (Henry I of Namur), invaded Namur and ruled it 1256–1264 as Henry IV (or III ?).
 Baldwin sold Namur in c.
 1263 to his cousin Guy of Dampierre, count of Flanders and Henry was removed by military force but they made peace with family marriage.

 Later life

 After the death of her husband in 1252, Margaret entered a convent in Marienthal near Luxembourg and became a nun.
 In 1253, together with her brother, the Emperor Baldwin II, she petitioned Pope Innocent IV on behalf of her grand-daughter Maria (born to Margaret's daughter Matilda and her husband John Angelos of Syrmia), thus securing papal consent for Maria's marriage to the Picardian noble Anselm of Cayeux.
-Margaret died in Marienthal on 17 July 1270 and was buried there.
+Margaret died in 1258.